JorgeUbaldoR/lei-24-s1-1dm-makeItSimple/plantFloorManager(BDDAD)/Sprint 3/usbd24/Readme_usbd24.md

 >**AC1:** Minimum expected requirement: demonstrated with data imported from the legacy system.
 >
->**AC2:** A function should return a cursor with all the product parts and their quantity.
-The individual components should be included when a part is a subproduct made at the factory

->This script defines a PL/SQL function called list_parts_used_product, which returns a cursor containing a list of parts used by a specific product, along with their quantities.
-The function accepts a product_id as input and opens a SYS_REFCURSOR to retrieve the relevant data.
+>**AC2:**  A trigger should be developed to avoid such circular references.
+This doesn’t apply to the BOOs of subproducts.

+>This trigger is designed to prevent a product from being added as an input to its own Bill of Operations (BOO), which would create a logical inconsistency.
+It automatically executes before any new row is inserted or an existing row is updated in the BOO_INPUT table.
 >
->The first part of the query selects parts directly associated with the product by joining the BOO_INPUT and Operation tables.
-It sums the quantities for each part number and groups the results by part number.
+> When triggered, it retrieves the BOOProductProduct_ID from the Operation table, which represents the product associated with the operation in the new or updated record.
+The trigger then compares this product ID with the part number specified as an input in the same record.
 >
->The second part of the query handles parts related to the product indirectly.
-It selects parts from the BOO_OUTPUT table, ensuring that parts are not linked directly to the product but are part of a more complex relationship.
-The query joins BOO_OUTPUT and BOO_INPUT and filters based on a subquery that identifies parts associated with the subproducts through specific operations.
-This query also sums the quantities and groups them by part number.
+>If the product ID matches the input part number, the trigger raises an application error with the message, "A product cannot be an input in its own BOO."
+This stops the operation from being completed, ensuring the data remains valid.
+If no match is found, the operation proceeds without interruption.

     CREATE OR REPLACE TRIGGER add_product_input_in_own_BOO
     BEFORE INSERT OR UPDATE ON BOO_INPUT
     FOR EACH ROW
     DECLARE
     ProductID Operation.BOOProductProduct_ID%TYPE;
     BEGIN
     SELECT BOOProductProduct_ID
     INTO ProductID
     FROM Operation O
     WHERE :NEW.OperationOPERATION_ID = O.OPERATION_ID;

         IF ProductID = :NEW.PartPARTNUMBER THEN
-            RAISE_APPLICATION_ERROR(
-                -20002,
-                'A product cannot be an input in its own BOO.'
+            RAISE_APPLICATION_ERROR(-20002,'A product cannot be an input in its own BOO.');
-            );
         END IF;
     END;
     /

     INSERT INTO BOO_INPUT (OperationOPERATION_ID, PartPARTNUMBER, QUANTITY, UNIT) VALUES (100, 'AS12946S22', 1, 'unit');